datagoil/google-homepage/README.md

 More tweaking could be done but I am moving on to the Difficult version of the project.

+update:
+finish difficult version of assignment and returned to clean up this one.

 From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)